Cat Fur Colors

 According to the Cat Fancier’s Association (CFA), all cats’ coats and patterns stem from the dominant colors of either black or red.
-After that, the “dilutes” (lighter versions of the color that occurs through breeding) are blue and cream.
+After that, the “dilutes” (lighter versions of the color) are blue and cream.

 There are also white cats, which are a bit more complicated when it comes to genetics.
-White is not actually a color, says the CFA.
-“The gene that results in a white cat is one that allows a “cover” or “mask” of white to hide the true color of the cat.
+White is not actually a color, it is “The gene that results in a white cat is one that allows a “cover” or “mask” of white to hide the true color of the cat.
 Many white cats are born with a spot of color on their heads, and that color will indicate the true color of the cat.”

 In addition to solid colors, there are quite a few color combinations and patterns with specific names to describe them.